hzlbbfrog/CenWholeNet/README.md

 # Contact Us
 Because I have been busy these days, code is not optimized very well and some notes may be in Chinese.
-I am very sorry for that.
+I am really sorry for that.
 However, if you have any questions, please do not hesitate to contact me!